-When you travel in Southeast Asia you will likely notice a lot of elephant places that advertise opportunities for tourists to ride, play with and feed these enormous and intelligent creatures.
+When you travel in Southeast Asia or South Africa you will likely notice a lot of elephant places that advertise opportunities for tourists to ride, play with and feed these enormous and intelligent creatures.
 Riding on the back of an elephant may be on your bucket list – after all who wouldn’t want such an unforgettable elephant encounter experience?

 However, the sad truth is that not every elephant sanctuary meets standards of ethical treatment and some of them overwork and mistreat the elephants.
 Southeast Asian nations such as Thailand do not have a lot of laws that protect elephants and regulate how they can be treated.